halfhp/rxtracer/README.md

 All the heavy lifting is done at this stage so these results paint RxTracer in the worst possible light.

-* RxTracer DISABLED: 4.7ns per instantiation
+* **DISABLED:** 4.7ns per instantiation
-* RxTracer ENABLED: 13.851ns per instantiation
+* **ENABLED:** 13.851ns per instantiation

 You'll almost never instantiate an observable without subscribing to it though, since that would be pointless.
 As a real-world example the second benchmark  `measureInstantiatePlusSubscibe` measures the combined time of instantiation and subscription:

-* RxTracer DISABLED: 49ns per instantiation
+* **DISABLED:** 49ns per instantiate-subscribe
-* RxTracer ENABLED: 61ns per instantiation
+* **ENABLED:** 61ns per instantiate-subscribe

-Even in this second benchmark, practically nothing is happening in the body of subscribe and we're still only looking at a overhead of about 20%, and a more likely real world slowdown somewhere below 10%.
+Practically nothing is happening in the body of subscribe and we're still only looking at a overhead of about 20%.
+In most real-world scenarios we're very likely looking at less than 10%.